-We have assigned an Asset Risk score of baa2 to Santander (one notch higher than the Macro-Adjusted score) to reflect more recent developments and our expectation of a further improvement.
-We expect, however, that the coronavirus outbreak will have a direct impact on banks' asset quality, and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the broad deterioration in credit quality that it will trigger.
+We have assigned an Asset Risk score of baa2 to Santander (in line with the Macro-Adjusted score) to reflect more recent developments and our expectation that problem loan recognition will rise over the rest of 2020 and also likely into 2021.
+The full stress on borrowers is not visible yet given payment holidays as well as extensive government support programs across different countries.
+We expect that the coronavirus outbreak will have a direct impact on banks' asset quality, and we could reassess our current assessment of this factor depending on the breath and severity of the shock and the broad deterioration in credit quality that it will trigger.

-As of year-end 2019, the group reported a nonperforming loan (NPL) ratio of 3.69%, down from 4.03% a year earlier.
+As of the end of June 2020, the group reported a nonperforming loan (NPL) ratio of 3.67%, in line with the 3.69% at the end of 2019.
 The assigned baa2 score also reflects Santander's relatively high nonperforming asset (NPA) ratio (defined as NPLs plus foreclosed real estate assets, according to our definition), which we estimate at close to 5% for the same period.
 We note positively the significant improvement achieved in this metric, which has declined from its peak of 9.5% in June 2017 following the acquisition of Banco Popular.
 The sharp decline is mainly explained by the transfer of Banco Popular's real estate business to a newly created company.
 The reduction in risk exposures is credit positive but less significant than what the consolidated NPA suggests, given the fact that Santander holds a 49% stake in the new company (Blackstone holds the remaining 51% stake).
 This transaction that materialised in March 2018 allowed Santander to deconsolidate all the transferred assets.